int128/pojofill/README.md

 `double`                  | 1.23456
 `CharSequence` (`String`) | `abcde`
-`enum`                    | the first constant `Collection<E>`           | a `List` with 1 element (or empty `List` if it could not instantiate `E`) Array of `E`              | an array with 1 element (or empty array if it could not instantiate `E`) Class                     | an object filled with value(s)
+`enum`                    | the first constant `Collection<E>`           | a `List` with an `E` instantiated recursively (or empty `List` if it failed) Array of `E`              | an array with an `E` instantiated recursively (or empty array if it failed) Class                     | an object

-If one of following is given, the method fails and returns `Optional.empty()`.
+If a class is given, the method tries to instantiate an object of the class.
+Members of the class are recursively initialized by the constructor and setters.

+The method returns `Optional.empty()` if one of following is given:

 - `void`
-- Abstract class
-- Interface
 - Class without any public constructor
+- Abstract class or interface

+## How works

-If a class is given, the method tries to instantiate an object.
+If a class is given, the method tries to instantiate an object by following steps.

-- Instantiation
+1. Instantiate an object.
   1. Find a constructor with the longest parameters.
   1. Instantiate arguments for the constructor.
-     If any argument could not be instantiated, try the next longest constructor.
+If any argument could not be instantiated, try the next constructor.
   1. Invoke the constructor with arguments.
+If it failed, try the next constructor.
   1. If no more constructor left, the method fails.
-- Value assignment
+1. Invoke setters.
   1. Find a setter method of the object.
   1. Instantiate an argument for the setter.
-If the argument could not instantiated, ignore this setter.
+If the argument could not instantiated, ignore the setter.
   1. Invoke the setter with the argument.
-- Returning the object
+If it failed, ignore the setter.
+  1. Try the next setter.
+1. Return the object.

 ## Value provider